Fundament-Software/scopes/doc/module-Array.rst

       Implements support for freeing the array's memory when it goes out of scope.
+   .. inline:: (__typecall cls element-type capacity)

+      Construct a mutable array type of ``element-type`` with a variable or fixed maximum capacity.

+      If ``capacity`` is defined, then it specifies the maximum number of array elements permitted.
+If it is undefined, then an initial capacity of 16 elements is assumed, which is doubled whenever it is exceeded, allowing for an indefinite number of elements.
    .. fn:: (append self value)

       Append `value` as an element to the array `self` and return a reference